 Summer tried its best to linger well into October, however, the Fall season is in the air with cooler temps, a brisky breeze, a hint of color, and the Whitetail Deer Bucks are showing signs of entering the rut.

 Yesterday and again this afternoon, I took a photo walk out back of my house and ran across several signs the deer population in the area are in fact nearing the rutting season.
-Found a good number of fresh rubs, where the bucks rub their antlers on saplings to mark their territory and leave calling signs for available does.
+Found a good number of fresh rubs, where the bucks rub their antlers on saplings to mark their territory and leave calling signs for any available doe.
 I also discovered a couple of scrapes, that's where a buck will paw the ground and urinate in the dirt, again to leave their calling signs.
 Lots of turkey feathers littered the edges of the woodlands.

 This afternoon I hiked over to the pond and into the woods beyond it and discovered several large rubs, most of them found within a circular area of somewhat open woods.
 Big and small bucks will make small to medium sized rubs, but only big bucks make big rubs, and these I found today are big.

 As a result I went back later in the afternoon a couple hours before sundown just to see if I might get lucky and catch one of those big bruisers visiting his rub line.
-Did not run into any bucks (they are probably making their rounds at night with the bright moonlight), but did encounter several Does who played a cat and mouse game with me.
+Did not run into any bucks (they are probably making their rounds at night with the bright moonlight), but did encounter several doe who played a cat and mouse game with me.
 Seems they knew I was in there, snorting several times, but just could not find me.
 They moved back and forth about 40 or 50 yards away along the inside edge of the woods.
 I could see them, and hear them, but the picture taking was difficult because of the thick cover.

 Even so, it was a lot of fun to once again get out like that and mingle with the local wildlife.
 Along with the deer, I saw several fat squirrels, two different flocks of turkeys, and assorted other birds.